Overview

 Following US military operations on 3 January which removed President Nicolás Maduro from power in Venezuela, the country remains at a critical political and economic crossroads, with the durability of the regime under renewed scrutiny, economically fragile and facing international pressure.

-This webinar will examine the regime’s prospects and the role of external actors in shaping Venezuela’s short- and medium-term future.
-Panellists will assess whether meaningful political change remains possible or whether the country is settling into a prolonged period of authoritarian stagnation.
-The discussion will place Venezuela within the wider context of US–Latin American relations, exploring how Washington’s evolving policy is reshaping hemispheric dynamics.
+This webinar examined the regime’s prospects and the role of external actors in shaping Venezuela’s short- and medium-term future.
+Panellists assessed whether meaningful political change remains possible or whether the country is settling into a prolonged period of authoritarian stagnation.
+The discussion placed Venezuela within the wider context of US–Latin American relations, exploring how Washington’s evolving policy is reshaping hemispheric dynamics.

 Panellists: